dpouzada/Watson_for_MANA/README.md

 # Follow the execution

-A great care was taken such that all
+A great care was taken such that all that the script does which is interesting for you to understand and follow, is displayed on the terminal during the execution.

+You are invited at the beginning to define your supervision settings, and the number of keywords from NLU that are to be considered.

 # How to adapt the script to create your own “Watson for good” use cases